 Adrián is the Conductor and Artistic Director of the Lutoslawski Youth Orchestra, Poland’s national youth orchestra, co-founded by Philharmonia 2nd violinist Jan Regulski, under the aegesis of Jeunesses Musicales Poland.
 In London Adrián occupies the same roles in the One Tree Hill Sinfonia, a symphony orchestra with charitable objectives of which he is one of the founders.

 As a composer Adrián counts Vladimir Ashkenazy, James Ehnes, Philharmonia Orchestra, Deutsche Symphonie Orchester Berlin and The Cellos of the Philharmonia as artists who have performed his music live.

 In recent years the Philharmonia, particularly under Ashkenazy, have regularly featured his compositions and/or arrangements on overseas tours to South America, the Far East and Poland.

-Adrián's solo-instrument arrangements of Orff's 'O Fortuna' from Carmina Burana are published exclusively by Schott, Germany.
-His music has been broadcast by the BBC World Service, BBC Radio 3 live and national Uruguayan TV and radio.
-Adrián organised two tours to South America of Philharmonia chamber ensembles, including his own works.
-His independent debut album 'Odyssey' was released in 2011.
+Adrián's solo-instrument arrangements of Orff's 'O Fortuna' from Carmina Burana, available commercially, are published exclusively by Schott, Germany.
+His music has been broadcast by the BBC World Service, BBC Radio 3 live, National Uruguayan TV and radio and National Polish radio.